Bomb (kick): Rugby league

 The execution of a 'bomb' in rugby league involves putting up a high kick in general play.
 The ball often does not travel very far forward, giving the attacking team time to run ahead to where it is expected to land, providing the possibility of re-gaining possession amongst an un-set defensive line.
 Bombs are often used when close to the try-line, so that the attacking team's best jumpers have a chance to leap for the ball and come down with it in the in-goal area.

 The result is a towering ball which should rotate end on end.
 The height of the kick makes the ball susceptible to wind which causes the ball to change direction.
 Also, the ball gathers speed as it falls closer to the ground and this combined with the swirling can also cause the ball to change direction, making it difficult for the opposition to take the ball cleanly.

 In Australian rugby league, the bomb was popularised by Easts' and Parramatta's John "Bomber" Peard in the 1970s.
 However, by the 1980s, it became increasingly seen as a negative or unexciting tactic, and a rule change was made to lessen its effect: A bomb (or any type of kick) caught on the full in the in-goal area by the defending side now results in an automatic 20 metre tap restart, sometimes colloquially known as defusing the bomb.
 Grubber kicks or cross kicks are now often used in preference to bombing into the in-goal area.
 In the 1970s the phrase "up and under" became associated with Rugby League in Britain, when it became the catchphrase of Eddie Waring, an English rugby league coach, commentator and television presenter.

 In recent times the "Up and Under" was mastered by Bobbie Goulding helping St Helens R.F.C. ('Saints') to the inaugural Super League title, and several others after that.
 It was a common feature of the Saints' play and, though it suffered criticism for its 'negative' quality (at the same time rugby union was under similar scrutiny for turning into a 'kicking' game), it was an extremely effective tactic.
 The risky nature of the ball (for the catcher) and the opportunity for the pursuing players to challenge for it made it an often comical and controversial move, particularly in the case of defensive players 'chickening out' under pressure.

-Being able to secure bombs is a sought after quality in fullbacks and wingers.
+Being able to secure bombs is a quality in fullbacks and wingers.